hatfieldlibrary/solr_ocr_processor/README.md

 If using SELinux security you may need to add `:Z` to your mount point paths, e.g. `/indexer/logs:Z`

 On MacOS or Windows you can't use the `--network host` option.
 Instead, change DSpace and Solr URL's in `config.yml` to use the IP address of the host system rather than `localhost`.
+This appoach works only for "full" indexing.

 ## Usage